7 Love, Power and Serenity in Divinity or in Distortion

 There are three major divine attributes of love, power and serenity that in the healthy person work as a team.
-They hang out side-by-side, humming along in perfect harmony and alternating which one takes the lead depending on what the situation calls for.
-They complement each other; they make each other stronger; they maintain flexibility amongst themselves so one never drowns another out.
+They hang out side-by-side, humming along in perfect harmony.
+And they alternate which one takes the lead depending on what the situation calls for.
+So they complement each other; and they make each other stronger; they maintain flexibility amongst themselves so one never drowns another out.

 But when they are in distortion, these divine attributes step all over each other.
-They create conflicts by way of contradictions when one lucky attribute gets unconsciously chosen over the others as the favorite life solution.
-Then love, power and serenity get distorted into their evil twins: submission, aggression and withdrawal.
-Before you know it, the dominant attitude of this supposed solution starts setting up rigid, dogmatic standards that become the tenets of the idealized self-image.
+They create conflicts by way of contradictions.
+This happens when we unconsciously choose one lucky attribute over the others as our favorite life solution.
+Then love, power and serenity distort into their evil twins: submission, aggression and withdrawal.
+Before you know it, the dominant attitude of this supposed solution starts setting up rigid, dogmatic standards.
+And then these become the tenets of the idealized self-image.

 Every human being, during their childhood, runs into both real and imagined feelings of rejection, helplessness and disappointment.
-Not surprising, these create a lack of self-confidence and feelings of insecurity that we spend the rest of our lives working to overcome.
+Not surprising, these create a lack of self-confidence.
+Then we spend the rest of our lives working to overcome our feelings of insecurity.
 Often, however, we go about it in the wrong way.
-In our efforts to master our difficulties, largely created in childhood and then perpetuated into adulthood through our wrong solution choices, we find ourselves increasingly bound up by the straightjacket of a vicious circle.
+In our efforts to master our difficulties—largely created in childhood and then perpetuated into adulthood through our wrong solution choices—we find ourselves increasingly bound up by the straightjacket of a vicious circle.

 We have no idea that our great solution is the very thing drawing disappointments and problems onto our heads.
 When our solution doesn’t work, we just try harder using the same ineffective solution.
 The less this works, the more we doubt ourselves.
 The more we doubt ourselves, the harder we work at applying our wrong solution.
 It never occurs to us that our real problem is the solution we have chosen.